hansonBite23/user-profile/README.md

   Has a basic Login and Registration
   Can Edit the profile information

-Note: Run this on "localhost"
+Note: Run this on "localhost" using xampp.